lexcomber/VietnameHousingPap/README.md

+This repository contains the data and code used a recent paper submitted to the Annals of the AAG.

 # Title: The application of a geographically weighted locally-compensated ridge models to understand the drivers house price in Hà Nội, Vietnam

 Alexis Comber1, Khanh Chi2, Man Quang Huy3, Quan Nguyen4, Binbin Lu5, Hoang Huu Phe6 and Paul Harris7